actions/runner/docs/adrs/0549-composite-run-steps.md

 Each of the output variables from the composite action is viewable from the workflow file that uses the composite action.
 In other words, every child action output(s) is viewable only by its parent using dot notation (ex `steps.foo.outputs.bar`).

 Moreover, the output ids are only accessible within the scope where it was defined.
 Note that in the example above, in our `workflow.yml` file, it should not have access to output id (i.e. `my-output`).
 For example, in the `workflow.yml` file, you can't run `foo.steps.my-step.my-output`.

-Our philosophy is we don't want the workflow author to need to know how the internal workings of the action work.

 ### Context